Type text, add images, blackout confidential details, add comments, highlights and more.

 DocHub User Ratings on G2

-2. Begin by entering your Missouri Tax I.D.
+Begin by entering your Missouri Tax I.D.
 Number and Federal Employer I.D.
 Number at the top of the form.
+Ensure these numbers are accurate for proper identification.

-3. Fill in your business name, address, city, state, and ZIP code.
-If there are any changes to your mailing address or business location, complete the Registration Change Request (Form 126).
+Fill in your business name, address, city, state, and ZIP code.
+If there have been any changes to your mailing address or business location, complete the Registration Change Request (Form 126).

-4. In Line 1, provide totals for gross receipts, adjustments, taxable sales, and tax due for all pages.
-Ensure you include a breakdown per business location on page two.
+In Line 1, provide totals for gross receipts, adjustments, taxable sales, and tax due from all pages.
+Remember to attach additional pages if necessary.

-5. If applicable, check the box for adding new locations and provide necessary details on subsequent pages.
+If applicable, check the box for adding new locations and provide detailed breakdowns on page two as required.

-6. Complete Lines 2 through 8 by calculating timely payment allowances, quarter-monthly payments submitted, approved credits, balance due, interest for late payments, additions to tax, and total amount due.
+Complete Lines 2 through 8 by calculating timely payment allowances, quarter-monthly payments submitted, approved credits, balance due, interest for late payments, additions to tax, and finally the total amount due.

-7. Sign and date the return at the bottom of the form to authorize submission.
+Sign and date the return at the bottom of the form to authorize submission.
+Ensure all information is true and complete before sending.

 Start filling out your Missouri Sales Tax Return online for free today!